radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

 # Part 1 Conclusion:

-According to the screenshot, the genre which has the most number of songs is 'Rock'.
+According to the screenshot:
+- the genre which has the most number of songs is 'Rock'.
 Therefore, the top most genre is Rock which is 32.5% of all the top 10 genres.
-Followed by 'Rock' is 'Alternative' which has 26.6% of all the top 10 genres
+- Followed by 'Rock' is 'Alternative' which has 26.6% of all the top 10 genres.

 # Part 2: Number of Distinct Genres Released in a Particular Year